 Career & Employment Information

 MHS provides various career exploration opportunities for students.
-Teachers incorporate career information into lessons while also sharing job opportunities during our Career Share Days.
 Freshmen students are introduced to Career Cruising in order to assess their interests and then be matched with career options.
 School counselors then meet with students to discuss their career matches and create a four-year plan based on their future interests.
-Junior students create a Career Action Plan, discussing interests, abilities, and experiences connecting to potential careers.
+Sophomore and Junior students are visited in classes by the couseling team to further discuss interests, abilities, and experiences connecting to potential careers.
 Students are asked to create an action plan detailing their steps after high school graduation in order to achieve future goals.
 Both short-term and long-term goals are created and discussed.
 If students are unsure of their future plans, they have the opportunity to meet individually with their counselor or be a part of a small group in order to explore and connect to additional career and college resources.